FAA5.I Determining Benefits : 03 Expenses : D NA Utility Expenses and Allowances

 Telephone Utility Allowance (TUA)

-The budgetary unit is eligible for TUA when they have the obligation to pay only a telephone expense.
+The budgetary unit is eligible for TUA when they are obligated to pay only a telephone expense.

 NOTE When utility expenses are claimed for more than one residence in the same month, only one utility allowance is allowed.